Endonym and exonym: Exonyms as pejoratives

 Matisoff wrote, "A group's autonym is often egocentric, equating the name of the people with 'mankind in general,' or the name of the language with 'human speech'."

-In Basque, the term erdara/erdera is used for speakers of any language different from Basque (usually Spanish or French).
+In Basque, the term erdara/erdera is used for speakers of any language other than Basque (usually Spanish or French).

-Many millennia earlier, the Greeks thought that all non-Greeks were uncultured and so called them "barbarians", which eventually gave rise to the exonym "Berber".
+Ancient Greeks thought that all non-Greeks were uncultured and so called them "barbarians", which eventually gave rise to the exonym "Berber".